salman-bilalshah/smartsheet-python-sdk/ADVANCED.md

 (e.g. 2010-01-01T00:00:00Z) or as UNIX epoch (in which case the `numeric_dates` parameter must also be set to `True`.
 By default the `numeric_dates` parameter is set to `False`).

+The sample utilizes the `smartsheet_client.Events.list_events` method to request a list of events up to a certain point in the stream.
+The `to` parameter specifies the endpoint in time (i.e., event occurrence datetime) in the stream up to which events should be retrieved.
+This `to` parameter can be assigned a datetime value formatted either as ISO 8601 (e.g., 2020-12-31T23:59:59Z) or as UNIX epoch time, in which case the numeric_dates parameter must be set to True.
+If not specified, the `numeric_dates` parameter defaults to `False`, assuming the datetime is in ISO 8601 format.
+This allows for precise control over the range of events to be fetched, facilitating efficient data retrieval and processing.

 To consume the next list of events after the initial list of events is returned, set the `stream_position` parameter with the `next_stream_position` property obtained from the previous request and don't set the `since` parameter with any values.
 This is because when using the `list_events` method, either the `since` parameter or the `stream_position`